Oracle EPM systems require a level of support that's often underestimated.

 You can make your Oracle EPM expectations a reality with a dedicated support services team.
 Outsourcing support is usually viewed as a solution that is not ideal, but what we mean by support services is different from what a lot of people think.
 In the next section, we'll look at some of the misconceptions surrounding support services and the reality of what you actually get.

-See how Williamson-Dickie made their expectations a reality with support services:
+See how Williamson-Dickie made their remote support expectations a reality with EPM support services from US-Analytics :

 Unfortunately, there are several misconceptions about outsourcing that keep organizations from getting the help they need.
 In this section, we'll debunk those myths to help you better understand Oracle EPM support services.